 We are Foundation Structural Engineers providing a vast array of Foundation Structural Engineering Services.
 Please visit our Structural Engineer San Antonio or our Structural Engineer Austin for for a list of some additional common engineering services that we provide.

--Foundation Engineering for Retaining Walls , design and inspections
+Our Foundation structural Engineering services most commonly include:-Foundation Engineering for Retaining Walls , design and inspections

 Below is in article written by our staff to better explain some basics of foundation engineering.
 Enjoy!
 And please, ask us questions if you have any.

-Foundation Engineering is in fact not a profession in itself, rather it is just part of the many types of services provided by a Structural Engineer because it involves the design of just one structural engineering system in the entire structure.
-There are, however, specialized Structural Engineers who do nothing but foundation repairs or even inspections or investigations of foundations problems, and these are usually referred by the general public as Foundation Engineers.
-While a Structural Engineer is also a Foundation Engineer, a Foundation Engineer may not necessarily be licensed to practice structural engineering.
+Foundation engineering is in fact not a profession in itself, rather it is just part of the many types of services provided by a Structural Engineer because it involves the design of just one structural engineering system in the entire structure.
+There are, however, specialized structural engineers who do nothing but foundation repairs or even inspections or investigations of foundations problems, and these are usually referred by the general public as foundation engineers.
+While a structural engineer is also a foundation engineer, a foundation engineer may not necessarily be licensed to practice structural engineering.

 There are 3 general points of information you must gather to design a foundation:

-A weak type of soil, such as clay, not only can expand or contract easily with addition of water, but it also has a very low load bearing capacity.
-A strong type of soil such as Rock (Limestone) on the other hand, is very stable (i.e. will not expand and contract with the addition of water) and it will give you a much higher load bearing capacity.
+A weak type of soil such as clay, can not only expand or contract easily with addition of water, but it also has a very low load bearing capacity.
+A strong type of soil such as rock (limestone) on the other hand, is very stable (i.e. will not expand and contract with the addition of water) and it will give you a much higher load bearing capacity.

 Interestingly enough, most commercial or house foundation problems are related to a foundation that was not engineered correctly to account for the expansiveness or compressibility of the soil.

 The above example only took into consideration the gravity loads.
-A foundation engineer would also need to consider the forces created by the heaving or settling of the soil against the foundation, the horizontal forces due to wind, earth quakes, etc. So, for a foundation as described in the example above, the foundation beams may be wider and deeper.
+A foundation engineer would also need to consider the forces created by the heaving or settling of the soil against the foundation, the horizontal forces due to wind, earthquakes, etc. So, for a foundation as described in the example above, the foundation beams may be wider and deeper.

-Many people when requesting a foundation design for residential projects to a foundation or structural engineer, such as for houses, make a point to tell the foundation or structural engineer that they don't want a commercial design.
-There are two problems with this kind of request: first, concrete and soil in the foundation don't know if you're putting a house or a 10 story building... and second, the residential code as well as the building code have the same requirements to design a foundation.
+When requesting a foundation design for residential projects, such as for houses, many people make it a point to tell the foundation or structural engineer that they don't want a commercial design.
+There are two problems with this kind of request: First, the concrete and soil in the foundation don't know if you're putting a house or a 10 story building.
+Second, the residential code and building code have the same requirements to design a foundation.

-For example, a Warehouse is expected to have walls and doors around the perimeter that don't move, but the interior slab of the warehouse is seen as a wearing surface that is expected to carry heavy forklift loads.
+For example, a warehouse is expected to have walls and doors around the perimeter that don't move, but the interior slab of the warehouse is seen as a wearing surface that is expected to carry heavy forklift loads.
 A house can also have different criteria; for example, if the owner of the house accepts the foundation to move and cracks to occur in the walls, then the engineer will design it according to the minimum standards of the building code.
-However, if the home owner doesn't has a more stringent expectation, then the soil would be removed all the way to the rock and if not possible then the foundation would be completely suspended from the ground with piers.
+However, if the home owner doesn't have a more stringent expectation, then the soil would be removed all the way to the rock and if not possible then the foundation would be completely suspended from the ground with piers.

 As we previously mentioned, the type of foundation for a building has to do with the type of soil as well as the type of use for the house of building.

-Generally, if a slab foundation is on stable soil, such as rock (or even the sand), then a Type II concrete slab foundation is acceptable; the foundation would consist of a perimeter beam around the house or building.
+Generally, if a slab foundation is on stable soil, such as rock (or even sand), then a Type II concrete slab foundation is acceptable; the foundation would consist of a perimeter beam around the house or building.

 A type IV foundation is substantially more expensive than the Type III foundation if the entire foundation is made out of concrete.
 A type IV foundation is a pier foundation, where the piers could be made out of concrete, steel, or even wood.
 A foundation engineered to support a concrete floor can only be supported by concrete piers or steel piers (steel piles or helical piles), whereas a foundation engineered to support a wood floor can be supported by any type of pier foundation.